An employer brand is a reputation that will either attract top-tier talent to your company or send them running in the other direction.

 Auditing your brand will also give you a chance to get to know your people better and define what makes you special.

-For instance, Salesforce showcases its employer brand on LinkedIn, with more than 730,000 followers, and a cultural insights chart demonstrating the social causes that employees invest in.
+For instance, Salesforce showcases its employer brand on LinkedIn, with more than 730,000 followers, and cultural insights chart demonstrating the social causes that employees invest in.
 You can take the same approach with your financial company, encouraging people to get involved in charitable causes to give their work more meaning.

 2. Tell Inspiring Employee Stories